akash-network/website-5-archive/content/en/blog/mainnet-8-gpu-visibility-upgrades/index.md

 ## Get started with deploying on Akash
 For more detailed technical information on the Mainnet 8 upgrade, head over to the [Akash Docs](https://docs.akash.network/akash-mainnet8-upgrade) to see the in-depth provider and node upgrade instructions, along with information to set up an Akash provider and deploy via the CLI.

-For a user-friendly deployment app, head to [Cloudmos Deploy](https://deploy.cloudmos.io/) to see available network resources and to get started with a GPU deployment.
+For a user-friendly deployment experience, head to [Cloudmos Deploy](https://deploy.cloudmos.io/) to see available network resources and to get started with your deployment.